-The findings from this review highlighted a number of areas where the Trustee could improve the default investment strategy to ensure it remains in the best interest of members.
-This included taking a more global approach within the equity allocation, and retaining more risk in the pre-retirement phase.
-The Trustee will consider possible fund options to introduce these changes over 2022 and any updates to the Plan's default investment strategy will be communicated to members in due course.
+The findings from this review highlighted two key areas where the Trustee could improve the default investment strategy to ensure it remains in the best interest of members.
+The Trustee considered possible fund options to introduce these changes over 2022 and implementation of these changes was completed at the start of 2023.